Slothfulwave612/The-CSV-Reader/README.md

 # The-CSV-Reader

-This is project based on the manipulation of the csv file, supporting the delimiter type ','.

-The program can create a new csv file and can do many more stuffs like copying content, adding information, renaming and removing the files etc etc.
+The project 'The-CSV-Reader' helps users to manage their data held in a csv file.
+The program can help users to create, read, write and update the data into the csv file.

 Python Files Present :- 5 files